Choosing a www vs non-www domain name: pros, cons, and recommendations

 How does 301 redirect work?

 The same logic applies to search engine bots that crawl and index your site.
-They won’t be able to access the non-canonical version of your domain, which means that Google and other search engines will successfully index the right version of your site.
+They won’t be able to access the non-canonical version of your domain, which means that Google and other search engines will successfully index the correct version of your site.

 RewriteEngine On